 This always bugged me even during my days as a Christian, so I was thrilled to learn last year that the much adored Reformed pastor John Piper took time to respond to that very question.
 He was asked, “How exactly are God’s ‘invisible attributes’ evident to everyone merely from looking at the world?”

 His answer?
 To paraphrase, “Fools!
 You know better.
 Pray and ask God to show you what you already know.”

 Remember the thief on the cross?
-We never learn his name but he is virtually the patron saint of Protestant theology.
-He never got a chance to live a virtuous life, to turn over a new leaf and make up for all he did, because he died on the same day that he met Jesus.
+We never learn his name but he might as well be the patron saint of Protestant theology.
+He never got a chance to live a virtuous life—to turn over a new leaf and make up for all he did—because he died on the same day that he met Jesus.
 But he did the only thing that’s truly demanded by Pauline theology (which, let’s face it, is the filter through which we see everything in the New Testament): He believed in Jesus.
 That means he gets into heaven.

 When you think about it, that’s ultimately the most important thing about a person according to the kind of Christianity that dominates the world I live in.
 According to evangelical Christian theology, thieves and murderers and sex offenders will be in heaven if they “came to Jesus” while in prison, but virtuous Hindus and Muslims and Buddhists who live self-sacrificial lives without Jesus will burn for eternity in Hell.

 But that doesn’t even sound right, does it?